 An Untracked Experience

-The San Juan Hut System provides access to a remote and beautiful wilderness with uncommonly good opportunities for untracked backcountry skiing.
-There are gladed tree runs, big alpine bowls, skinny couloirs, and dramatic peak descents that hold a lifetime of skiing opportunities.
+The San Juan Hut System provides access to a remote and beautiful wilderness, on the North facing escarpment of the Sneffels Range in the San Juan Mountains, with uncommonly good opportunities for untracked backcountry skiing.
+Due to the predominately North facing aspect, the snow stays cold and dry for weeks after a storm.
+This creates very consistent, high quality snow conditions that help ensure you will have great skiing on your hut trip even if it hasn’t snowed recently.
 At a time when popular backcountry skiing areas are seeing more and more traffic, the San Juan Hut System offers a welcome return to a slower pace, fewer people, and a truly untracked experience.

 The Burn Hut and Blue Lakes Hut are particularly well suited for skiers with limited backcountry experience or a family looking for a wilderness experience.

 The approach to these huts are ~5-miles long, up to 1,400′ of elevation gain, on a primitive road.
 The Ridgway Hut and Last Dollar Hut are best suited for intermediate, advance, or expert skiers with the best skiing opportunities up high in March and April.
 The approach to the Ridgway Hut is ~7-miles long, 1,900′ of elevation gain, on a primitive road.
 The approach to the Last Dollar Hut is ~3-miles long, 1,300′ of elevation gain, on a primitive road.
 The Last Dollar Hut offers some of the best skiing, on the most varied terrain, with the easiest approach.
 You will approach the hut and ski big lines on the same day!
 For all of these huts we recommend a 3-day, 2-night trip, with the option to add a fourth day of skiing for those in peak condition.